Sometimes, all you need is one high converting landing page to bring in the big bucks.

 1. Promote a positive first impression: An eye tracking study highlighted by Conversion XL shows that it takes 2.6 seconds for a user’s eyes to land on the part of your site that will leave an impression.

 In fact, that time could be even shorter.
 Ion Interactive says people form impressions in just 1/20th of a second.

 In other words, people won’t stay long on your site, so first impressions count.
 Landing pages can help you appeal to your audience, so that they will want to stick around and make the switch from reader to customer.

 Help Scout’s landing page piques my interest and makes me want to try their service.
 That’s the impact of a great landing page design.

 2. Take advantage of trust elements: Did you know that images, videos and graphics can attract your visitors and persuade them emotionally to take action?
-That’s because 40% of people respond better to visual information than text.
+That’s because 40% of people respond better to visual information than to text.

-I’ve seen tremendous results with a hand-crafted illustration for my about page.
+I’ve seen tremendous results with a hand-crafted illustration for my About page.

-And adding images to my Advanced Guides Series has had spectacular results, with over a million unique visitors from Google alone.
+And, adding images to my Advanced Guides Series has had spectacular results, with over a million unique visitors from Google alone.